 Tip #4: Ongoing Training and Security Awareness

-According to Verizon's most recent Data Breach Investigations Report (DBIR), Social Engineering attacks are one of the top three tactics cybercriminals use to manipulate users, accounting for 17% of breaches in 2023.
+According to Verizon's most recent Data Breach Investigations Report (DBIR), social engineering attacks are one of the top three tactics cybercriminals use to manipulate users, accounting for 17% of breaches in 2023.
 As 74% of all breaches include a human element—the odds aren't in favor of thinking employees are immune to such attacks.

-Fast Pass to PCI Compliance
+Faster Path to PCI Compliance

 Tags: